rahagiyanto/rahagiyanto-portfolio/README.md

 -->
 👋 Hello, I'm Angga Rahagiyanto

-I'm a PhD student in intelligent systems, multidisciplinary developer and lifelong learner with passionate about EMG signal processing, wearable robotics, and human augmentation.
-I build tools, prototypes, and algorithms that bridge biology and machines to make a real-world impact.
+I'm a PhD student in intelligent systems, a multidisciplinary developer, and lifelong learner with a passion for EMG signal processing, wearable robotics, and human augmentation.
+I build tools, prototypes, and algorithms that bridge the human body and machines to make a real-world impact.

-⚡ Fun fact: I have background
+⚡ Fun fact about me: You may see me struggle, but you will never see me quit.

 🎯 🔭 I’m currently working on:
 - EMG-based control systems